giovannicandotti/MS_MFA/README.md

   <img src="img/pushPopup.png" alt="Screenshot" width="800">
 </p>

-Sometimes, to be better investigated, this option does not popup on Authenticator, and the returned value is 'challenge'.

-This means that the operation of MFA could not be completed, and it has to fallback on next option, which is checking the correctness of the TOTP associated to the entry on Authenticator.
-Whilst the next method works in every circumstance, the initial one sometimes fail.

 Result: 'Approved', 'Denied' or 'challenge'.
 The latter needs the following call to following "checkTOTP" method, as long as it's not possible to excecute an 'Apply/Deny' request.

 <h1>> checkTOTP</h1>
 This method is intended to check the correctness of user TOTP, to be inserted in a webpage as an example.
+It works properly as when the 'Default sign-in method' of the user is 'SMS (primary mobile)' or similar.

 In detail, this part of the configuration is the one responsible for this behaviour, and this is an original contribution.